Friday, I visited two of our neighbors in need. I was welcomed in to offer a little encouragement. Hospitality reigns on our block in Orange Mound.

 These modest homes would be considered eye sores in many other neighborhoods in Memphis but are quite unremarkable in this one.
 Anyone would drive along the boring ride quite disinterested in the inelegant scenery.

 However, there is a two-story Victorian house at the end of a block, within which much is happening.
-Aromas of lavender, licorice, cinnamon, cardamom and more, waft throughout the spacious rooms as Orange Mound ladies working in the tea company open boxes of blended and virgin teas shipped in from all over the world.
-Laughter and singing to hymns on iTunes, keep the hearts up-beat and the work pace in rhythm.
+Aromas of lavender, licorice, cinnamon, cardamom and more waft throughout the spacious rooms as Orange Mound ladies working in the tea company open boxes of blended and virgin teas shipped in from all over the world.
+Laughter and the singing of hymns keep the hearts upbeat and the work pace in rhythm.
 In the yard, flowers, green grass, and cultivated vegetables are boasting of their irresistible glory and summer bounty.
 Another charitable endeavor has brought rocking chairs to the porch.
 Noble women come daily with food for all.
 The faithful come and teach and pray.
 Saintly leaders in Memphis from all walks of life share their resources in myriad ways.
 Hospitality has a broader definition on this corner.

-I have learned the righteous in the Bible are not the sinless or sanctified people but quite simply the ones who serve Jesus and are engaged in activity where He is working.
+I have learned the righteous in the Bible are not the sinless or sanctified but the ones who serve Jesus and are engaged in activity where He is working.
 There is no doubt He has chosen to set up camp in Orange Mound.